 Along with your full credit file and score, you’ll also be able to add positive payment experiences to your file and dispute inaccurate information that appears on your report.

 Once you’ve reviewed your credit file, you could potentially downgrade to its free CreditSignal® product, which allows you to monitor changes to your D&B scores and ratings, and lets you know when your business credit file has been purchased (possibly by a potential lender or business partner).
 Note that this product doesn’t actually give you access to your credit file.

 To order an Equifax business credit report, head to its website and search for your business.

 This report — the same that could be ordered by your creditors, partners or competitors — shows your Equifax Business Credit Risk Score™ and your Equifax Business Failure Score™, which measure your likelihood of repaying loans on time and the likelihood of your business failing, respectively.

-For additional information like payment history and inquiry details, you can get a ProfilePlus℠ Report for $49.95.
+For additional information like payment history and inquiry details, you can get a ProfilePlus℠ Report.
 It also offers a subscription service that allows ongoing access to the information.

 Similar to the other scores, the Experian business credit score is on a 1–100 scale designed to predict derogatory payment behavior.
 The algorithm is based on credit history, utilization, balances, trends, public records and demographic information.

 A score of 1–10 means you are considered a high risk to lenders, a score of 11–25 means you’re medium to high, a score of 26–50 means you’re medium, a score of 51–75 means you’re low to medium, and a score of 76–100 means you’re a low risk to lenders.